drewgingerich/homelab/media-server/docs/decisions/DRAFT-create-zfs-pool-with-mirror-vdevs.md

 ### ZFS pool layout basics

-A ZFS pool is a high-level abstraction that allows multiple physical devices to be treated as one monolithic pool of storage.[^uz]
+A ZFS pool is a high-level abstraction that allows multiple physical devices to be treated as one monolithic pool of storage.

 A ZFS storage pool is created out of one or more virtual devices (vdevs), which is a lower-level abstraction over physical devices.